djo1975/Bookstore/README.md

 **Bookstore: Use Redux in React components**

-In this step you will use a Redux store to display books.
-You'll implement react-redux in order to connect your store and then access your state variables (accessed through useSelector) and state modifiers (which will be a combination of a reducer and useDispatch).
+In this step I used a Redux store to display books.
+Implemented react-redux in order to connect the store and then access the state variables (accessed through useSelector) and state modifiers (which is a combination of a reducer and useDispatch).

 ## 🛠 Built With <a name="built-with"></a>